ruibinch/Ausgaben/documentation.md

 `setImageRotation(Bitmap)`

-- No idea what the hell this method is doing, but the end result is that the image will be displayed correctly in portrait/landscape
+- Ensures that the image will be displayed correctly in portrait/landscape

 #### Helper methods